CALL 0404 103 700

 Transportation of goods

 The vehicle does not carry furniture, whitegoods, building materials, etc. unless small in size and quantity.
+Good must not overhang the tray and must fit under the tonneau cover using its stretchy cord as a tie down.
 The driver is not required to lift heavy items and reserves the right to refuse to carry such goods and materials and may refer you to an island commercial carrier.